 (Updated May 2022)

 This is where artist Sharon Nowlan grew up drawing, painting and creating in a variety of media.
 The spirit of Pictou’s diverse landscapes and welcoming residents flows through her serene work — a mix of items found in nature and other materials carefully arranged into uplifting designs that celebrate meaningful relationships and special places.

-Now widely available in highly-detailed artisan reproductions, Sharon’s artwork is a DEMDACO top-seller and her Collection was recently expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
-Here’s some insight into Sharon’s creative process, her inspirations, what its like to see her artwork in stores, and other thoughts.
+Now widely available in detailed artisan reproductions, Sharon’s artwork is a DEMDACO top seller and her collection was recently expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
+Here’s some insight into Sharon’s creative process, her inspirations, what it's like to see her artwork in stores and other thoughts.

 When your son gave you those first pebbles, did you know it would lead to something special?

 That day long ago when Isaac gathered those pebbles is a very special memory.
 I recall he was afraid of the big waves, so he stayed on the dry sand.
 He picked up these little flat pebbles, brought them to me, and I put them in my pocket.
 I didn’t know at the time what to do with them, but it was this special moment with him that inspired me to create my first pebble pieces the next day.